Skip to content

 Multi-model routing made simple.
 Here's what you need to know before integrating OpenRouter.

 OpenRouter is an API gateway that provides unified access to multiple AI models through a single endpoint.
-Instead of managing separate API keys and integrations for Claude, GPT-4, Llama, Mistral, and dozens of other models, you use one API that routes requests to your chosen provider.
+Instead of managing separate API keys and integrations for OpenAI, Google, Llama, Mistral, and dozens of other models, you use one API that routes requests to your chosen provider.

 This guide covers when OpenRouter makes sense, what to watch out for, and how to integrate it effectively.